At a glance

 Myelodysplasia syndrome (bone marrow failure disorders): Stem cells in the bone marrow which is responsible for the production of red and white cells, as well as platelets, begin producing abnormal cells

 Infectious disease: Leptospirosis, feline immunodeficiency virus, feline infectious peritonitis, feline panleukopenia and feline leukemia virus.
 The feline panleukopenia vaccine may result in a temporary decrease in platelet production.

 Idiopathic: Unknown cause.

 Premature destruction of the platelets

-Autoimmune disorders (immune-mediated thrombocytopenia): The cat’s own immune system destroys platelets.
+Autoimmune disorders (immune-mediated thrombocytopenia): The cat’s immune system destroys platelets.

 - Lymphoma – Cancer of the lymphatic system.

 - Hemangiosarcoma – A sarcoma arising from the lining of the blood vessels.

 Certain drugs: Methimazole, griseofulvin, albendazole, chloramphenicol, propylthiouracil, cytotoxic drugs (carboplatin, azathioprine, doxorubicin).

 Sequestration in the spleen

 This organ filters unwanted material from the blood and fights infection and stores up to 30-40% of platelets.
 If the spleen becomes enlarged (splenomegaly), it will begin to function abnormally, sequestering a greater number of platelets, up to 90%, and therefore reducing the number of platelets circulating in the blood.

 Some forms of cancer can lead to an enlarged spleen.
-The liver may also sequestrate a number of platelets, however, it’s not at the same level as the spleen.
+The liver may also sequestrate several platelets; however, it’s not at the same level as the spleen.